i4Ds/Karabo-Pipeline/doc/src/installation_user.md

 ```

 ## Additional Notes and Troubleshooting
 - If the base environment was updated, *libmamba* might fail to install.
 In that case, reset conda to version 22 using `conda install --rev 0 --name base` or you can try installing Karabo without *libmamba*.
-Using *libmamba* is not strictly required, but strongly recommended, because it makes the installation much faster and more reliable.
+Using *libmamba* is not strictly required, but strongly recommended, because it should make the installation much faster and more reliable.
 - You can install miniconda into a different path, use ```bash Miniconda3-py39_22.11.1-1-Linux-x86_64.sh -b -p YourDesiredPath``` instead